On November 2, 1865, Warren Gamaliel Harding, the future 29th American president, is born in Corsica, Ohio.

 In 1891, Harding married Florence Mabel Kling De Wolfe.
 Florence was influential throughout Harding’s political career and it was at her urging that Harding, who was working as an editor of the Marion Star newspaper, entered politics.
 In fact, she was once quoted as saying, “I know what’s best for the President.
 I put him in the White House.
 He does well when he listens to me and poorly when he does not.”
 With this staunch behind-the-scenes support, Harding was elected to the U.S. Senate in 1915.
-Though this first political success was overshadowed by his 35-year-old son’s death from alcoholism and tuberculosis that same year, Harding’s rapid rise to political prominence continued, culminating in his election to the presidency in 1920.
+Though this first political success was overshadowed by his 35-year-old step-son’s death from alcoholism and tuberculosis that same year, Harding’s rapid rise to political prominence continued, culminating in his election to the presidency in 1920.

 As president, Harding was a strong supporter of new technologies.
 In 1922, he became the first president to have his voice transmitted by radio when he addressed a crowd at the dedication of a memorial site for Francis Scott Key, the composer of the “Star Spangled Banner.”
 The broadcast heralded a revolutionary shift in how presidents addressed the American public.
 Early in 1923, he installed the first radio in the White House and that June, he recorded a speech on an early “phonograph.”